-(e) provide new means of access to premises at each location shown on a Site Plan by thin diagonal hatching.
+(c) provide new means of access to premises at each location shown on a Site Plan by thin diagonal hatching.

-(2) Where a new highway is to be constructed wholly or partly along the same route as a new access or part of one, that new highway shall be created subject to the private rights over that new access.

-(3) Each new highway is given a reference letter on a Site Plan, which is also placed in the said Schedule , and will be a road unless the word “footpath” “bridleway” or “cycle track” appears beneath its reference letter in that Schedule, in which case it will be a footpath bridleway or cycle track (as the case may be).
-Each new access is given a number on a Site Plan, which is also placed in the said Schedule.
+(2) Each new access is given a number on a Site Plan, which is also placed in the said Schedule.

-(4) Where a new highway is to be constructed or a new access is to be provided in connection with the stopping up of a length of highway or private means of access described in the said Schedule, its reference letter is placed in the said Schedule opposite the description of that length.
+(3) Where a new access is to be provided in connection with the stopping up of a private means of access described in the said Schedule, its reference number is placed in the said Schedule opposite the description of that length.

-(5) The Site Plan shows the works indicated in the said Schedule and has the same number as that Schedule, and the route of the classified road in relation to those works.
+(4) The Site Plan shows the works indicated in the said Schedule and has the same number as that Schedule, and the route of the classified road in relation to those works.